s-wolvin/OPG-CNN-Northern-Utah-CIROH-Workshop/README.md

 #### Datasets
 The datasets used are:
 * [Bohne et al. 2020](https://doi.org/10.1175/JHM-D-19-0229.1) - Climatology of orographic precipitation gradients of the western United States, subsetted to the Northern Utah region of winter (DJF) events from 1988 to 2017.
-* [ECMWF ERA5](https://doi.org/10.1002/qj.3803) - Hourly data on pressure levels and single levels from 1940 to present, subsetted to latitudes 36N-45N, longitudes -119W -106W, of winter (DJF) events from 1988 to 2017.
+* [ECMWF ERA5](https://doi.org/10.1002/qj.3803) - Hourly data on pressure levels and single levels from 1940 to present, subsetted to latitudes 36°N – 45°N, longitudes -119°W – -106°W, of winter (DJF) events from 1988 to 2017.
+This dataset was accessed through the publicly available Copernicus Climate Change Service (C3S) Climate Data Store (CDS).
+The ERA5 predictor variables were processed from hourly data on [pressure levels](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-pressure-levels?tab=overview) and hourly data on [single levels](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=form).

 ## Getting Started: